Last updated on February 13th, 2026 at 02:10 pm

 Most plants like a Neutral Reading

 The image above has the needle at 7 or neutral.
 These are ideal soil conditions no matter where you live.
-Changing the reading can be done by adding soil fertilizers, compost, manure, or other nutrients depending on what plants you want to grow.
+Changing the soil can be done by adding soil fertilizers, compost, manure, or other nutrients, depending on what plants you want to grow.

 How to make your soil more acidic